htanjore/Heart_Disease_Mortality_Fast_Food/README.md

 ## Data Question:
-** 1.How are the mortality rate and prevalence of cardiovascular disease changed over time? ** <br/>
+ 1.How are the mortality rate and prevalence of cardiovascular disease changed over time? ** <br/>
-** 2.Is there an association between the density of fast food restaurants and  cardiovascular disease deaths, diabetes prevalence, Obesity, and socioeconomic factors. **
+ 2. Is there an association between the density of fast food restaurants and  cardiovascular disease deaths, diabetes prevalence, Obesity, and socioeconomic factors.

 ## Data Sources: